Early Learning Center & PRESCHOOL in North Phoenix

 Who will care for my child?

-At UCP we believe that consistent caregiving by highly qualified individuals is key to fostering strong relationships and creating an optimal learning environment.
+At UCP, we believe that consistent caregiving by highly qualified individuals is key to fostering strong relationships and creating an optimal learning environment.
 Each classroom has designated Lead Teachers and Teachers to guide your child through daily activities.

 What makes UCP Teachers “Highly Qualified?”

-What trainings do UCP teachers receive?
+What training do UCP teachers receive?

 Mandatory:

-- Article 9
+-

 - CPR and First Aid